microsoft/azurechat/src/public/guide.md

-# Prompt Guide for Queensland Government
+# Prompt Guide for {{AGENCY NAME}}

 ## Introduction 📜

-This updated guide builds upon the foundational principles of the QChat prompt guide, aiming to empower Queensland Government employees to craft and refine prompts for optimal effectiveness on digital platforms like QChat.
+This updated guide builds upon the foundational principles of the {{APP_NAME}} prompt guide, aiming to empower {{AGENCY NAME}} employees to craft and refine prompts for optimal effectiveness on digital platforms like {{APP_NAME}}.
 Focus on clarity, context, and structured communication to ensure your interactions are both efficient and meaningful.

 ## Tips for Good Prompt Creation ✍️